 If you’re narrowing down your posture app choice to SitApp and PostureNet, you’re comparing two webcam-based AI tools that detect slouching in real time.
-But they differ in important ways — especially platform support and pricing.
+But they differ in important ways - especially platform support, pricing, and detection approach.

 Full disclosure: I built SitApp.
 I’ll be fair about what PostureNet does well.